Price of a Cruise in New York

 Always book online

-Booking online allows you to compare prices, itineraries, companies and routes.
-This is the only way to get the best value at the lowest price.
-Otherwise you risk arriving at the pier and having to pay more for a similar or worse service.
+If you book online, you can compare prices, itineraries, companies and routes.
+This is the only way to get the best cruise at the best price.
+Otherwise, you risk arriving at the dock and having to pay more for a similar or worse service.

 Avoid public holidays

-If you're travelling with children, check for reduced fares
+If you are travelling with children, check if there are reduced rates

-There are some cruises (such as some dinner cruises) that do not allow children under the age of 6 and do not offer discounts for children under the age of 6.
-Before you book, check to see if you can get a reduced price for younger children.
+Some cruises (such as those that serve dinner) do not allow children under the age of 6 and do not offer discounts for minors.
+However, on most other cruises, you can get a reduced price for younger children.

 Take advantage of a visit to the Statue of Liberty

-Ellis Island, the island where the famous Statue of Liberty is located, is only accessible by ferry.
-If you don't want to spend more than you have to, take advantage of the boat ride to enjoy the views and although the experience is not the same, you can still get great views from the water.
+Ellis Island, the island where the famous Statue of Liberty is located, can only be reached by ferry.
+If you don't want to spend more than necessary, take advantage of the boat trip to enjoy the views.
+Although the experience is not the same, you can get some great views from the water.

-Many New Yorkers use the New York ferry as a method of transport to get to Manhattan - after all, it saves them a lot of traffic jams - and you needn't be any different.
-If you can't afford to take a cruise, use the ferry to take to the river at the lowest possible price.
+Many New Yorkers use the ferry as a means of transport to get to Manhattan (after all, it saves them a lot of traffic), and you don't have to be any different.
+If you don't have the budget for a cruise, take the ferry to sail the river at the lowest possible price.

 Make the most of the river from land.
 Yes, you can, and it's free!

-Don't forget that the Hudson is a major New York attraction in its own right.
-You'll be able to cross the multitude of bridges that reach all the way to Manhattan and enjoy incredible views.
-From Brookyn, the views of the Manhattan skyline with the water in between are spectacular and there are even little beaches where you can sunbathe.
+Don't forget that the Hudson is a major attraction in New York in its own right.
+You can cross the many bridges that lead to Manhattan and enjoy incredible views.
+From Brooklyn, the views of the Manhattan skyline with the water in between are spectacular, and there are even small beaches where you can sunbathe.

-In recent years there has also been a proliferation of green spaces and parks where you can enjoy the river with your family - check out Hudson River Park and the free events held there.
+In recent years, green areas and parks where you can enjoy the river with your family have also proliferated.
+Check out Hudson River Park and the free events organised there.

-If you have a card like the New York Pass, New York Explorer Pass or New York City Pass, you may have a discount or an included ticket for a cruise - make sure you take advantage of it!
-Read on to find out more.
+If you have a card such as the New York Pass, New York Explorer Pass or New York City Pass, you may be entitled to a discount or a free ticket for a cruise.
+Make sure you take advantage of it!
+Read on and I'll tell you more.

-Save by using the cruise included in the sightseeing cards
+Save money by using the cruise included in New York tourist cards

-If you want to read more information, I recommend this comparative guide to New York City passes where you can see what each one includes and, of course, their prices.
+If you would like more information, I recommend this comparative guide to New York passes, where you can see what each one includes and, of course, their prices.